-The only change to macro.dfs from ACATS 2.4 to ACATS 2.5 was to delete several definitions used only for tests deleted from ACATS 2.5.
-A version of macro.dfs that was tailored for ACATS 2.4 should be valid for ACATS 2.5 unless some implementation characteristics have changed.
+There was no change to the macro.dfs file from ACATS 2.5 to ACATS 2.6.
+A version of macro.dfs that was tailored for ACATS 2.5 should be valid for ACATS 2.6 unless some implementation characteristics have changed.